 TGm editor, please update the contents of 3rd, 4th, 5th and 6th paragraphs in this subclause as shown below:

 In individually addressed mesh Data and Multihop Action frames, Address 1 and Address 2 correspond to the mesh STA receiver address (RA) and the mesh STA transmitter address (TA) for a particular mesh link.
-Address 3 and Address 4 correspond to the destination mesh STA and the source mesh STA of a mesh path.
+Address 3 and Address 4 correspond to the destination mesh STA or the destination mesh MLD and the source mesh STA or the source mesh MLD of a mesh path respectively.
 The Address Extension Mode subfield in the Mesh Control field indicates the presence of an optional Mesh Address Extension subfield in the Mesh Control field.
 When the Extension Mode subfield equals “Address5&6” (see Table 9-35 (Valid values for the Address Extension Mode subfield)), the Mesh Control field includes Address 5 and Address 6 that correspond to the end-to-end destination address (DA) and source address (SA) of STAs that communicate over the mesh path, for instance, external STAs that communicate over the mesh BSS via proxy mesh gates (see Figure 9-136 (Example addressing for a mesh Data frame)).

-NOTE 3—The forwarding of individually addressed mesh Data frames uses only mesh STA addresses in fields Address 1, Address 2, Address 3, and Address 4.
-This allows intermediate mesh STAs to forward mesh Data frames without necessarily having any knowledge of the addresses of the source and destination end stations, which might be external addresses.
+NOTE 3—The forwarding of individually addressed mesh Data frames uses mesh STA addresses in fields Address 1 and Address 2.
+The forwarding of individually addressed mesh Data frames uses mesh STA address if the device is non-MLD or mesh MLD addresses if the device is an MLD in fields Address 3, and Address 4.
+This allows intermediate mesh STAs to forward mesh Data frames without necessarily having any knowledge of the addresses of the source and destination end stations or MLDs, which might be external addresses.
 Thus, proxy information only needs to be maintained by proxy mesh gates and by source mesh STAs.

-The term source mesh STA refers to the first mesh STA on a mesh path.
-A source mesh STA is either a mesh STA that is the initial source of an MSDU/MMPDU or a mesh STA that receives an MSDU/MMPDU from a mesh path or from a STA outside the mesh BSS and translates and forwards the MSDU/MMPDU on the mesh path.
-The address of the source mesh STA is referred to as the Mesh SA.
+The term source mesh STA or source mesh MLD refers to the first mesh STA or first mesh MLD on a mesh path.
+A source mesh STA or source mesh MLD is either a mesh STA or a mesh MLD that is the initial source of an MSDU/MMPDU or a mesh STA or a mesh MLD that receives an MSDU/MMPDU from a mesh path or from a STA outside the mesh BSS and translates and forwards the MSDU/MMPDU on the mesh path.
+The address of the source mesh STA or source mesh MLD is referred to as the Mesh SA.

-The term destination mesh STA refers to the final mesh STA on a mesh path.
-A destination mesh STA is either a mesh STA that is the final destination of an MSDU/MMPDU or a mesh STA that receives an MSDU/MMPDU from a mesh path and translates and forwards the MSDU/MMPDU on another mesh path or to a STA outside of the mesh BSS.
-The address of the destination mesh STA is referred to as the Mesh DA.
+The term destination mesh STA or destination mesh MLD refers to the final mesh STA or mesh MLD on a mesh path.
+A destination mesh STA or destination mesh MLD is either a mesh STA or mesh MLD that is the final destination of an MSDU/MMPDU or a mesh STA or a mesh MLD that receives an MSDU/MMPDU from a mesh path and translates and forwards the MSDU/MMPDU on another mesh path or to a STA outside of the mesh BSS.
+The address of the destination mesh STA or destination mesh MLD is referred to as the Mesh DA.

-In group addressed mesh Data frames, Address 1 and Address 2 correspond to the group address and the mesh STA transmitter address (TA).
+In group addressed mesh Data frames, Address 1 and Address 2 correspond to the group address and the mesh STA transmitter address (TA) respectively.
 Address 3 corresponds to the mesh source address (mesh SA) of the group addressed mesh Data frame.
 The Address Extension Mode indicates the presence of an optional address extension field Address 4 in the Mesh Control field that corresponds to the source address (SA) of external STAs that communicate over the mesh BSS via proxy mesh gates.

 9.4.2.110 RANN element